Bronsa/CinC/doc/passes.md

 This pass doesn't wrap any walking but depends on `uniquify-locals` and **must** be run in a prewalk; additionally, if `constant-lift` is run, this pass must be run **after** it, in a different walk.

 This pass adds to `:fn`, `:deftype` and `:reify` nodes info about:
-* constants
-* vars
+* constants and vars
 * keyword and protocol callsites
 * closed overs

-It should be noted that `collect` takes as arguments the keywords regarding the infos to be collected (e.g `(collect :constants :vars)` to collect only constants and vars) and returns the actual pass.
+It should be noted that `collect` takes as arguments the keywords regarding the infos to be collected (e.g `(collect :constants)` to collect only constants and vars) and returns the actual pass.

 ### infer-constant-tag